Skip to content

 Do I need CARB compliance?

 If you live in California or plan to purchase a generator in California, yes.
 CARB (California Air Resources Board) compliance is legally required for generators sold in the state.
-On this list, the Cummins Onan P2500i, DuroMax XP2300iH, and Westinghouse iGen2550c are CARB compliant.
-If you live outside California, CARB compliance is not required but indicates the generator meets stricter emissions standards, which can be a plus for environmentally conscious buyers.
+On this list, the Cummins Onan P2500i, DuroMax XP2300iH, Westinghouse iGen2550c, and Champion 201323 are CARB compliant.
+The WEN 56235i, Genmax GM2200i, and Westinghouse iGen2800DFc are EPA-only and cannot be legally sold in California.
+If you live outside California, CARB compliance is not required but indicates the generator meets stricter emissions standards.